You believe meditation gives peace of mind, right?

 So, your repressed emotions are waiting for you to release them – for years, or maybe lives.

 Can You Breathe for 10 Minutes and Go About Your Day?

-No. You need to keep breathing 24 hours days, even when you’re asleep.
+No, you must breathe 24 hours days, even when you’re asleep.

-Meditation is not an act that you can ‘do’, but instead it’s a state of being.
+Meditation is not an act that you can ‘do’, but instead, it’s a state of being.

 Meditation and Its Consequences